About Image

 The Foundation seeks to fund programs that address the causes of problems rather than simply masking their symptoms.

-• Increase the capacity or capability of the organization
+• Increase the capacity or capability of the ministry

-The Foundation seeks to fund programs that will allow organization's to move to the next level in their capacity and ability to serve their constituents.
+The Foundation seeks to fund programs that will allow ministries to move to the next level in their capacity and ability to serve their constituents.

 • Are good financial stewards

-The Foundation seeks to support organizations that are financially stable and have demonstrated a history of good financial stewardship and low administrative expenses.
+The Foundation seeks to support ministries that are financially stable, have a sustainable funding model, have a history of good financial stewardship and low administrative expenses.

 • Are respected and supported by the community

-The Foundation is interested in programs and organizations that are highly respected in the communities they serve and have the financial and volunteer support of the local community they serve.
+The Foundation is interested in programs and ministries that are highly respected in their communities and have the financial and volunteer support of the local community they serve.

 • Have a record of past success

-The Foundation tends not to be interested in organizations that have not demonstrated a history of past success in the programs they have undertaken.
-The Foundation is interested in funding new, unique, and innovative programs, but only if the organization behind them has a good record of successfully implementing new programs.
+The Foundation is not to be interested in ministries that have not demonstrated a history of past success in the programs they have undertaken.
+The Foundation is interested in funding expansions of unique and innovative programs, but only if the ministry behind them has a good record of successfully implementing programs and a clear vision and plan for program expansion.